 The next most common response to cancer in mainstream medicine is to introduce chemotherapy or radiation – sometimes both.
 This is usually a much more difficult decision to make, as conventional treatment side effects can be extensive.

 There are some localized treatments for certain types of cancer, but this gives us an idea of the current approach to cancer care.
-Our fix-it culture looks for a treatment that can be administered (or inflicted, more accurately) rather than a program to be implemented.
 The approach is relatively one- or two-pronged, focusing on only a couple of ways to battle the cancer cells rather applying than the wide range of knowledge of treatment options we are gaining every day.

 If you really want to beat cancer naturally, you have to hit cancer hard and fast from multiple angles.
 A single treatment route is never enough – hence the super strength toxins in chemotherapy.